Venom: The Last Dance

 Much like the films before, Venom: The Last Dance isn't all that strong when it comes to the story but it really does shine whenever director Kelly Marcel let's Hardy loose as he fights and bickers with Venom.
 Here, we have some fun comedic moments and surprisingly a little to heart to the film.
 Everything else works just about fine, or much better in case of that last Venom film, even if it does stray a little two far beyond the 90 minute mark.

-There is also quite a solid cast with Rhys Ifans providing some good humour as an alien loving hippy, Juno Temple in a surprisingly fleshed-out role as scientist and Chiwetel Ejiofor, arguably working with material that is far beneath his talents, is also on solid form.
+There is also quite a solid cast with Rhys Ifans providing some good humour as an alien loving hippy hoping to catch a glimpse of some extra-terrestrials.
+Juno Temple gets a surprisingly fleshed-out role as scientist studying the symbiotes in an area that probably didn't need so much backstory as this doesn't really go anywhere all that essential to the plot, and then there's Chiwetel Ejiofor, arguably working with material that is far beneath his talents, who is also on solid form.
 It's just unfortunate that outside of the Eddie/Venom interactions that this is still quite a fun yet forgettable action flick which does drag a little towards the end.
 Some of the action is fun but the climax just feels too messy to flow in a way that is satisfying.

 If you enjoyed the previous films or just the first one then Venom: The Last Dance will have something here for you with some popcorn entertainment.
 Hardy is great again but it's just a shame that this trilogy didn't live up to all its potential when the lead is on such great form.
 I'm sure there will be more but I just hope they find a stronger script as a basis to start from.